crystalmaths/crystalmaths/README.md

 ![crystalmaths](https://github.com/crystalmaths/crystalmaths/blob/master/images/crystalmathsdark.png?raw=true)

 ### Package for indexing the zone axis of a high res TEM image
-**Crystalmaths** is a Data Science Project that was developed as a part of a DIRECT Program requirement by a group of graduate students from the University of Washington in Seattle.\
+**Crystalmaths** is a Data Science Project that was developed as a part of the DIRECT Program by a group of graduate students from the University of Washington in Seattle.\
-The goal of `crystalmaths` team is to create a Python module that can make a process of zone axis definition from a high resolution TEM images - *automatic*!\
+The goal of `crystalmaths` is to create a Python module that can make automate zone axis definition from a high resolution TEM images.\
-`crystalmaths` is still a developing module and more improvements yet to come.
+`crystalmaths` is a developing module with more improvements to come.
 Feel free to add your comments, notes, and recommendations in the `issues` of this repository.

 #### Installation:
 - `conda install crystalmaths`